Some of the links on this site are affiliate links.

-It’s all contingent on choosing to make the best choices you can with what you have, and sticking to those choices, even when it seems hard to do so.
+It all hinges on choosing to make the best choices you can with what you have, and sticking to those choices, even when it's hard.

-Retirement used to mean that when you hit a certain age (55 on paper, sometimes later), that both the 401k provided by your employer, and your government-issued Social Security benefits would kick in, and that you could afford to stop working.
+Retirement used to mean that when you hit a certain age (55 on paper, sometimes later), both the 401k provided by your employer, and your government-issued Social Security benefits would kick in and you could afford to stop working.

 - Social Security isn’t what it used to be

-Because the set of financial assumptions we are working with is changing, ‘retirement’ is more and more dependent on making wise choices leveraging the private sector.
+Because the “unspoken rules” of retirement are all changing, retirement is more and more dependent on making wise choices leveraging the private sector.